About the Olive Tree

 If you want to grow your olive tree indoors, make sure to get a high-quality grow light that can provide it with adequate light to perform photosynthesis.
 We recommend something like the Soltech Aspect Grow Light.

-Water Requirements: Water regularly (every 5-7 Days) in the spring/summer and sparingly (every 10-14 days) in the winter.
+Water Requirements: Water regularly (every 3-5 Days) in the spring/summer and sparingly (every 7-10 days) in the winter.
+Do not let dry out completely.

 Water your Olive Tree when the top two inches of soil are dry, which could mean every five days in the summer and every ten days in the winter.
 Watering depends on how much light your plant is getting.
 So expect more frequent watering if your olive tree is outside in the full sun compared to an olive tree in an east-facing window indoors.

 When you have a young olive tree, it may require a bit more frequent watering to help the roots develop.
-Over time, they will become drought-resistant.
+While they are drought tolerant in the wild, drought will also mean leaf drop and other issues that may not make it as aesthetically pleasing.

 Humidity requirements: No humidity requirements; prefers drier climates.